-One of the more technical features of Continuum BDR is the flexibility it affords in terms of RAID options for its backup appliance.
+One of the more technical features of Continuum Recover is the flexibility it affords in terms of RAID options for its backup appliance.

 There are a lot of things happening on those disks—both reads and writes—that when we see these low-end RAID controllers that are using RAID5, while all of this is going on we start to see the disk I/O get pegged and then that starts to cause performance issues on the appliance.